esteinig/netview/README.md

 ######Quality Control

 Shared missing data can introduce artifical similarity between samples when calculating distance matrices from SNPs.
-We would recommend a missing rate < 10% per sample across SNPs, which can be implemented, through quality control functions as implemented, for instance, in [PLINK]().
+We would recommend a missing rate < 10% per sample across SNPs, which can be implemented, through quality control functions as implemented, for instance, in [PLINK](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml).
 Likewise, very short or long branch lengths in a phylogeny can introduce artificial similarity during the nearest neighbour search on a cophenetic distance matrix and we recommend to remove such branches prior to network construction.
 Homogenous sample population sizes are recommended (Neuditschko et al. 2012).

 ######Distance Matrix

 Main input is a symmetrical genetic distance matrix (N x N) using your preferred distance measure.
 The choice of distance measure is crucial for selecting nearest neighbours to construct the mkNNG.
-Depending on the purpose of your study, you can, for example, construct simple allele-sharing distances in PLINK, cophenetic distances from a phylogeny (e.g. `cophenetic` from [ape]() in R) or simple Hamming distance over an alignment of SNPs.
+Depending on the purpose of your study, you can, for example, construct simple allele-sharing distances in PLINK, cophenetic distances from a phylogeny (e.g. `cophenetic.phylo()` from [ape](http://ape-package.ird.fr/) in R) or simple Hamming distance over an alignment of SNPs.
 The matrix input is less specific than the original SNP input in NetView P and allows for flexibility in the type of data (haploid, diploid, genetic or ecologigal data, distance measures) for construction of the mkNNGs.

 ######Data Frame